Erfan-keshavarz/QuantumScatteringDiracPotential/README.md

 1. Clone the repository to your local machine.
 2. Install the required dependencies.
-3. Open the `Quantum Scattering from Dirac potentials.ipynb` file using Jupyter Notebook or any other IDEs.
+3. Open the `QuantumScatteringDiracpotentials.ipynb` file using Jupyter Notebook or any other IDEs.
 4. Run the code sequentially to perform simmulation.

 ## License